Let’s start with some basic questions:

-I am in no way a doctor and at the end of the day, no one should tell you what to put in your body.
-Before taking any supplements it is critical to understand what the supplement is, what it does, any side effects and of course consult your physician.
-If you are just starting out on your fitness journey, do not rush to start supplements.
-There are a lot of options on the market today and there are many bad options.
+I am in no way a doctor, and at the end of the day, no one should tell you what to put in your body.
+Before taking any supplements, it is critical to understand what the supplement is, what it does, any side effects, and of course, consult your physician.
+If you are starting on your fitness journey, do not rush to start supplements.
+There are a lot of options on the market today, and there are many bad options.

 Does the Quality of Supplement Taken Matter?